 "The [Natural History] Museum [United Kingdom] is concerned about the conservation of animals in the natural world and no longer collects skins for taxidermy displays.
 The specimens in these displays are from the museum’s historical collections – consequently some are faded or show other signs of their age.
 We feel it is more important to rely on these collections for display, even though they may not fully reflect the natural appearance of the living animal."

 The viewpoint expressed in the quote is something I completely disagree with.
-During our renovation we knew that we would be unable to do everything we wanted to do, but we looked through the mounts on display in our Bird Hall, and Bird Division staff made note of the most faded mounts.
+During our renovation we knew that we would be unable to do everything we wanted to do, but we looked through the mounts on display in our Bird Hall, and Bird Division staff made note of the mounts that were most faded.
 One was a Chestnut-backed Chickadee; another was a young European Starling.
-In the case of Chestnut-backed Chickadee, I queried colleagues at the Museum of Vertebrate Zoology at the University of California, Berkeley and the Burke Museum of the University of Washington if they had any chickadees in their freezers.
+In the case of Chestnut-backed Chickadee, I queried colleagues at the Museum of Vertebrate Zoology at the University of California, Berkeley and the Burke Museum of the University of Washington if they had any Chestnut-backed Chickadees in their freezers.
 They did.
 Because through the years, Tom Gnoske, our assistant collection manager, has been allowed to develop his skills as a taxidermist, Tom was able to mount one of the these birds and it now replaces the faded mount in the new exhibit.
 In the Common Birds of the Chicago Area case, Tom and Ben Marks replaced the juvenile starling with an American Robin they mounted (see below).
-Robin was not represented in the case previously.
-Another mount that I felt was exceedingly faded was a Nelson’s Sharp-tailed Sparrow.
+American Robin was not represented in the case previously.
+Another mount that I felt was exceedingly faded was a Nelson’s Sparrow (Ammodramus nelsoni).
 Unfortunately, we didn’t have one in the freezer to prepare, but I hope we get one in soon.
 It would come from the window killed migrants that the Division takes in and prepares as museum specimens.

 Poliquin simply has too little appreciation of the scientific and educatonal value of specimens.
 Taxidermied mounts represent a subset of such specimens at an institution like the Field Museum, but mounts provide such a valuable real image of animal diversity that I continue to be disappointed that today few mounts are made by any natural history museums.
 When I saw the use of a model albatross in the American Museum of Natural History’s traveling exhibit on Charles Darwin, I was saddened because even though it was a roughly accurate model, that is all it was.
 It was nothing compared to a well taxidermied specimen.
 To me, models like this are essentially blown-up mantelpiece tchotchkes.